Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Looking for a ‘full size’ RC car?
 Maverick's Phantom XT a 1/10th scale ready-to-run RC truggy measuring just under 42cm long.
 With a longer wheelbase and a larger motor than the Wind Speed it is more stable at the higher speeds it is capable of.
 You get all the benefits of hobby grade RC such as oil filled dampers, a servo saver, waterproof ESC and a high-torque motor.

 Arriving ready to run with car battery and USB charger , all you need are 4x AA batteries to power the transmitter.
-This model has proved a huge hit in the past 6 months and with such a low price point we expect it to maintain its popularity.
-You can pick one up on our webstore here and it qualifies for free next-day delivery in the uk!
+This model has proved a huge hit in the past and with Maverick's proven quality, we expect it to maintain its popularity, you can pick one up on our webstore here.

 We particularly like that you can remove the body panels revealing the tubular roll-cage chassis underneath.
 When ‘naked’, this setup has a extreme-off-roader look and feel.

-Much like the Carnage (and indeed the Vantage) the Outlaw is available with a brushless power-train, as reviewed here.
-We feel the more powerful and more efficient brushless electronics more than warrant the £75 price hike and thoroughly recommend it.
-For those on a budget, the FTX Outlaw Ultra-4 buggy can be purchased on our webstore.
+We feel the more powerful and more efficient brushless electronics more than warrant the price hike and thoroughly recommend it.
+For those on a budget, the FTX Outlaw Ultra-4 Brushless buggy can be purchased on our webstore.

 At this price point things start getting fast, we are talking a genuine 60mph fast!
 Arrma’s 6S powered buggy is most definitely not for children.
 Its 150A ESC feeds that 2050Kv brushless motor pushing the 4WD buggy across grass/dirt/gravel with incredible pace.
 Built tough with oversize adjustable oil-filled dampers the truck can take the abuse a high speed rollover brings, something we found out first hand!